 - John 3:17: For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.

 - 1 Timothy 2:3-4: For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.

 - 2nd Peter 3:9: The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.

 Strangely, Calvinism is forced to interpret these passages to mean that even though the vast majority of Adam’s race are going to spend eternity suffering in flame and torment, God sure does hate it, takes no pleasure in it, and wishes He could do something about it.
-Unfortunately for Him, however, He can’t offer these people a legitimate chance to get saved because He only affords that luxury to His chosen ones.
+But unfortunately for Him, He can’t offer these people a legitimate chance to get saved because He only affords that luxury to His chosen ones.
 Therefore, His hands are tied.
 Does this interpretation sound absurd to you?
 It should, because it is.